inagel/EE-160-Fall-23/morea/EE_160_VSC/reading-vsc-intro.md

 morea_labels:
  - "Foundations: 1"
 ---

-<h1>Getting Started with Visual Studio Code</h1>
+# Getting Started with Visual Studio Code
 Visual Studion Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS, and linux.
 It comes with built-in support for JavaScript, TypeScript, and Node.js, and has a rich ecosystem of extensions for other languages and runtimes (such as C++, C#, Java).
 Begin your journey with VS Code with these introductory variables.

-<h2>First Steps</h2>
+## First Steps

 To get the most out of Visual Studio Code, we will be covering these introductory topics:
    - Intro Videos:  Begin your journey with VS Code through introductory videos.

    - Setup:  Install VS Code for your platform and configure the tool set for your development needs.